-The other 5 wires are not needed in this application.
-Cut unused wires.
+The other 5 wires are not needed in this application

-- 3. The PLINK network must use stranded, twisted pair wire for PL-A and PL-B. We recommend CAT5 cable with the unused wires trimmed.
-It is acceptable to use a single twisted pair cable for PL-A and PL-B with the drain wire being used for PL-G. Do not connect any shield to the drain wire. - 4.
+- We recommend the unused conductors from the network cable be pulled back and taped against the outer jacket for possible future use. - 4.
 Maximum number of INS-PV devices networked to an IntelliGen Series Nitrogen Generator is 26.
-The maximum wire length for the network is 6500 ft. - 5.
+The maximum wire length for the network when using the recommended wire is 4000 Ft.
+Contact technical support for further assistance if a longer wire length is required. - 5.
 The PLINK network works as a Master and Slave network.
 The INS generator is defined as the Master.